 The covered populations of Missouri have diverse needs and face unique challenges that will require targeted solutions to rectify.
 OBD recognizes that individual Missourians' lived experiences make them experts on the obstacles their communities face.
 OBD relied on this expertise to determine the needs of each population.
 OBD enlisted the support of the University of Missouri to undertake outreach and data gathering.
-Alan Spell, Assistant Extension Professor with the University of Missouri Extension Exceed Program conducted a statewide survey, analyzed the results, and produced the following section of the report.
+Alan Spell, Assistant Extension Professor with the University of Missouri Extension's Exceed Program conducted a statewide survey, analyzed the results, and provided the following in its report to OBD.
+Interpretations of the study with regard to its impact on OBD's deployment of digitally inclusive programming is provide in Section 3.6.